mauraqoonitah/getWebSourceApp/README.md

 # getWebSourceApp
 This application asked the user to input site URL into the EditText, user then entry the URL and app will return the site HTML source when user pressed the Get Page Source Button.
+Just enter web address and view the source code of that page.

 _Tools: Android Studio_